nippur72/laser500emu/docs/laser500.md

 85F9      latch of I/O image (was :?? bit 3: if 1 then do not read keyboard during interrupt) 85FA      bit 1: turn on/off inverse text
           bit 3: turn on/off key beep
+          bit 5: 0=cursor off, 1=cursor is on
-          bit 5: 0=do not read keyboard during interrupt bit 3: ??
+          bit 3: ??
           bit 2: ??
 85FB      CAPSLOCK: